|

 Environment Canada - Ontario Region

-science-based government department whose business is helping Canadians live and
+Environment Canada is a science-based government department whose business is helping Canadians live and

 prosper in an environment that is properly protected and conserved.
 It's our

-goal to help make sustainable development a reality in
+goal to help make sustainable development a reality in Canada

 and, by doing so, make our country an example to the world.